fhollenbach/Pols627_2020/index.md

 - Vogler, Jan.
 2019. "__Imperial Rule, the Imposition of Bureaucratic Institutions, and their Long-Term Legacies.__" World Politics.
 71(4): 806-863.
 - Tavits, Margit.
 2007. "__Clarity of responsibility and corruption.__" American Journal of Political Science 51(1): 218-229.
 - Pierskalla, Jan H. and Adam Lauretig and Andrew S. Rosenberg and Audrey Sacks.
 Forthcoming. "__Democratization and Representative Bureaucracy - An Analysis of Promotion Patterns in Indonesia’s Civil Service, 1980-2015.__" American Journal of Political Science.
+(On Google Drive).
 - Dixit Avinash and John Londegran.
 1996. "__The Determinants of Success of Special Interests in Redistributive Politics.__" Journal of Politics.
 58(4): 1132-1155.
 - Pepinsky, Thomas B. and Jan H. Pierskalla and Audrey Sacks.
 2017. "__Bureaucracy and Service Delivery.__" Annual Review of Political Science.
 20(1): 249-268.
 - Grossman, Gene M., and Elhanan Helpman.
 1994.
 ‘Protection for Sale’ American Economic Review 84, 833-850